course-kit/client/README.md

 Note that you'll need to be able to access the school ID, course IDs, and lesson IDs in your app so that you can request the relevant resources.
 These are all public values so feel free to hardcode these.

-One strategy that's effective for static sites and single page apps is to hardcode the school ID directly in your code, e.g. `const schoolId = 'scx7fdv32m'`, and generate page routes with the course and lesson IDs as dynamic segments.
+One strategy that's effective for static sites and single-page apps is to hardcode the school ID directly in your code, e.g. `const schoolId = 'scx7fdv32m'`, and generate page routes with the course and lesson IDs as dynamic segments.

 For example, your lesson page may be `/courses/:courseid/lessons/:lessonid`.
 Now, it's trivial to retrieve the course ID and lesson IDs at runtime.